velzl/esxi-homelab/README.md

 - Configured ESXi management network with a static IP (`192.168.137.50`)
 - Set up a Dell PowerConnect 3548 managed switch, verified VLAN and port configuration via CLI
 - Enabled IP forwarding on the Windows host (`IPEnableRouter`) and added static routes on the Kali attack machine to reach the `192.168.137.0/24` subnet wirelessly
+- Used a wired connection for the kali attack machine wired in via switch setting up the static ip of ('192.168.137.100') to ensure the attack machine can access the server

 ### 3. Windows Server VM Access Recovery
 Multiple Windows Server 2016 VMs existed with unknown Administrator passwords: